 Outside of Japan

-As anime has gained widespread popularity overseas, use of terms such as otaku and weaboo has become less common among American and European fans, although the terms still see some use, especially among those who are especially fond of anime, or who have been fans of anime for a long time.
+As anime has gained widespread popularity overseas, use of terms such as otaku and weeaboo has become less common among American and European fans.
+Despite this, the term is still seen among those who are especially fond of anime, or who have been fans of anime for a long time.